htw-imi-showtime/showtime-website/content/ss25/master/m5-fun-with-programming/features.md

 Each lecture within the e-learning unit combines various content elements to create an engaging and interactive learning experience.
 In addition to text, audio, video, and images, learners can also encounter a variety of exercises.
 These include coding tasks, cloze tests, line-marking activities, multiple-choice questions, and many other interactive components—all easily manageable through the CMS platform.
 {{</section>}}

+{{<image src="screenshots/lecture-content.png" alt="A code & cloze excercise embedded in a lecture">}}

 {{<section title="Java code compiler">}}
 To go beyond simple string comparisons and make the coding exercises more engaging, we integrated a Java compiler into the platform.
 This compiler runs in a separate Docker container and communicates with the application whenever code is submitted.{{</section>}}

 {{<section title="Content management manual">}}
-With a manual for content creation, instructors can easily adapt and expand the learning content without having to touch the codebase.
+With a manual for content creation, instructors can easily adapt and expand the learning content without having to touch the codebase.<br>
+<a href="">Link to manual (not yet maintained)</a>
 {{</section>}}